JefMuller/HashiCorpVaultCredentialResolver/README.md

 ### From Source:

-* HashiCorpVaultCredentialResolver requires JDK 1.8 or newer and Vault Java Driver (https://github.com/BetterCloud/vault-java-driver) 5.1 or newer.
+* HashiCorpVaultCredentialResolver requires JDK 1.8 or newer and Custom Vault Java Driver (attached to the release tag).
 * Import the project in Eclipse
 * Add Mid.jar to Java Build Path
 * As well as vault-java-driver.jar